dmitri-kramar/intern-decision-engine-backend/README.md

 and now create response objects per request to ensure statelessness.

 ### 6. Use of class-level field for creditModifier
-The intern's code stored creditModifier as a class-level field, which introduced potential side effects and threading issues.
+The original code stored creditModifier as a class-level field, which introduced potential side effects and threading issues.
 I refactored it into a method-local variable.

 ### 7. Manual try/catch blocks and Throwable exceptions